box/developer.box.com/content/guides/metadata/templates/2-list.md

   - metadata/templates/update
 ---

-# List All Metadata Templates
+# List all metadata templates

 Metadata templates can be listed for either the [enterprise or the global scope][scopes].